alkampfergit/personal-blog/codewrecks/content/post/old/2008/11/improving-the-wcf-logger.md

 [![image](https://www.codewrecks.com/blog/wp-content/uploads/2008/11/image-thumb3.png "image")](https://www.codewrecks.com/blog/wp-content/uploads/2008/11/image3.png)

-Not only Iâ€™m able to intercept NHibernate generated SQL, but I have a full stack trace that tells me where the query is generated, now the next step is to build a better client interface to present the result in a more usable and readable form.
+Not only I'm able to intercept NHibernate generated SQL, but I have a full stack trace that tells me where the query is generated, now the next step is to build a better client interface to present the result in a more usable and readable form.

 alk.